holochain/holochain/docs/specs/src/hwp_2_overview.md

 querying a Neighborhood for information will receive the same information.
 Furthermore it creates a social space for detecting bad actors.
-Because all gossiped data can intrinsically be validated, any Agents who cheat, including by changing their (or other's) history's, will be found out, and because all data includes Provenance, any bad actors can be definitively identified and ejected from the system.
+Because all gossiped data can intrinsically be validated, any Agents who cheat, including by changing their (or other's) histories, will be found out, and because all data includes Provenance, any bad actors can be definitively identified and ejected from the system.